What Does Ethereum’s Shanghai Upgrade Mean for Liquid Staking Derivatives (LSDs)?

 February 6, 2023

-As Ethereum’s Shanghai update looms in March, the crypto community and media have been anticipating a shift toward Liquid Staking Derivatives or “LSDs” as opposed to traditional staking on various platforms (however, all staking is expected to grow).
+As Ethereum’s Shanghai update looms in April, the crypto community and media have been anticipating a shift toward Liquid Staking Tokens or “LSTs” as opposed to traditional staking on various platforms (however, all staking is expected to grow).
 This has led to a recent increase in price for tokens associated with liquid staking providers like Ankr Staking (ANKR).
 Let’s take a deeper look at what’s coming with the next Ethereum update and how it might impact liquid staking.

 What Is Coming With the Shanghai Update?